 Enterpret custom-trains its NLP models to understand your product's unique language: feature names, support jargon, even internal acronyms.
 So it doesn't just analyze feedback.
 It gets it.

-Built for product and CX teams dealing with feedback across multiple touchpoints, Enterpret consolidates support tickets, chats, CRM notes, app reviews, social media, and surveys into one searchable platform.
-It categorizes feedback into themes and sub-themes, detects sentiment and intent, and shows you which issues matter most based on volume and emotional weight.
+Built for product teams dealing with feedback across multiple touchpoints, Enterpret consolidates support tickets, chats, CRM notes, app reviews, social media, and customer surveys into one searchable platform.
+It categorizes feedback into recurring themes and sub-themes, detects customer sentiment and intent, and shows you which feature requests and issues matter most based on volume and emotional weight.
 Whether you're a PM prioritizing your roadmap or a CX lead tracing sentiment trends, Enterpret helps you move fast and with context.

 Key Features

-- Custom-Trained Topic Categorization: AI groups feedback into themes tailored to your company's domain, learning your product structure and customer terminology.
+- Custom-Trained Topic Categorization: AI groups feedback into recurring themes tailored to your company's domain, learning your product structure and customer terminology

-- Unified Feedback Repository: Connects with Zendesk, Intercom, Salesforce, Slack, app stores, and surveys to centralize qualitative data.
+- Unified Feedback Repository: Connects with Zendesk, Intercom, Salesforce, Slack, app stores, and customer surveys to centralize qualitative data

-- Smart Query and Search: Use natural language prompts like "Show me all negative feedback about checkout from the past 30 days" for instant results.
+- Smart Query and Search: Natural language prompts like "Show me all negative feedback about checkout from the past 30 days" return instant results

 Enterpret Pros

-- Learns your company's terminology for relevant feedback categorization
+- Learns your company's terminology for more relevant feedback categorization

 - Consolidates feedback across platforms into a single, searchable view

-- Saves time with auto-tagging, sentiment, and trend surfacing
+- Saves time with auto-tagging, customer sentiment scoring, and trend surfacing

 - Every insight links back to raw feedback for full context